MIDEAST STOCKS-Qatar weak on political crisis, Dubai's Emaar jumps on unit's IPO plan

 By Celine Aswad

-DUBAI, June 7 Qatar's stock market fell for a third straight day on Wednesday, hit by the breaking of diplomatic ties with its neighbours, though the pace of the drop slowed.
+DUBAI, June 7 (Reuters) - Qatar's stock market fell for a third straight day on Wednesday, hit by the breaking of diplomatic ties with its neighbours, though the pace of the drop slowed.

 Dubai's Emaar Properties jumped on a plan for an initial public offer by one of its units.